 Do you dream of harvesting your own home grown vegetables, but just don’t know where to start?
 Wondering which vegetables are easy to grow?
 From pots to plots, there are vegetables to suit gardens of every size.
 'Growing your own' isn’t complicated.
 Read our quick overview of our top 10 easy to grow vegetables, and start sowing today.

 Crunchy fresh leaves with a fantastic range of textures and flavours.
 Try sowing our easy Salad ‘Speedy Mix’ throughout the summer months, and you’ll be cutting fresh leaves for your sandwiches just 3 weeks later!
 Better still, they will continue growing so you can harvest them again and again.
+See our full range of salad leaves here.

 Ok, so we cheated by listing these together but they are both so easy and quick growing that we couldn’t resist!
 Spice up your salads with spring onions and peppery radish.
 Spring onions and radishes make easy vegetables to grow in pots, or sow them directly into the ground throughout the summer for a succession of crunchy, colourful crops.